 What is low-code?
-Low-code is a way to design and develop software fast and with minimal hand-coding.
+Low-code is a way to design and develop software applications fast and with minimal hand-coding.
 It enables skilled people to deliver value more quickly and more reliably.
-Developers skip all the infrastructure and re-implementation of patterns that can bog them down and go straight to the unique 10% of an application.
+Using visual modeling in a graphical interface to assemble and configure applications, developers skip all the infrastructure and re-implementation of patterns that can bog them down and go straight to the unique 10% of an application.

-Low-code is to software what bar codes and combines are to their respective areas: they automate manual tasks that are difficult and time-consuming to free up people to do things that are much more important.
+Low-code is to software what assembly lines are to the auto industry: both automate manual tasks that are difficult and time-consuming to free up people to do things that are much more important.

 No Really, What Is Low-code?